-During development of the Person-Centered Plan (PCP), the participant's planning team, facilitated by the CCS, assesses the participant's health and safety needs, particularly with respect to the following areas: community safety, health and medical needs, sexuality and relationships, abuse, neglect, elopement, financial exploitation, behaviors, home environment, fire safety, personal care/daily living, mental health, police involvement, informed consent, and others as appropriate to the age and circumstance to of the participant.
-In addition to objective assessments, the family can be is a key source of information on risk assessment and mitigation when supporting participants under the age of 21.
+During development of the Person-Centered Plan (PCP), the participant's planning team, facilitated by the CCS, assesses the participant's health and safety needs, particularly with respect to the following areas: community safety, health and medical needs, sexuality and relationships, abuse, neglect, elopement, financial exploitation, behaviors, home environment, fire safety, personal care/daily living, mental health, police involvement, informed consent, and others as appropriate to the age and circumstance of the participant.
+In addition to objective assessments, the family can be a key source of information on risk assessment and mitigation, especially when supporting participants under the age of 21.

 To promote optimum health, to mitigate or eliminate identified risks, and to avert unnecessary health complications or deaths, the CCS must complete the electronic Health Risk Screening Tool (HRST) for all participants annually as part of the PCP planning process.
 The HRST is a web-based screening instrument designed to detect health destabilization early and prevent preventable deaths.
-It is a reliable, field-tested screening tool that consists of 22 rating items, divided into 5 health categories.
+It is a reliable, field-tested screening tool that consists of 22 rating items, divided into five (5) health categories.
 The outcome of scoring all 22 rating items is an objective Health Care Level that represents the overall degree of health risk and destabilization of the participant.
 Since each of the 22 rating items receives its own score, the level of health risk can be determined on each of the items as well.
 Once a participant is fully screened, the HRST produces Service and Training Considerations that can be used by staff and families.
-Service and Training Considerations describe what further evaluations, specialists, assessments, or clinical interventions may be needed to support the participant based on the identified health risks.
+Service and Training

+Considerations describe what further evaluations, specialists, assessments, or clinical interventions may be needed to support the participant based on the identified health risks.

-Individuals with an HRST level score of 3 or higher are considered higher risk thus require increased monitoring and supervision.
+Individuals with an HRST level score of 3 or higher are considered higher risk thus require increased monitoring and supervision by their health care professionals and service provider (as applicable).
 If an individual's HRST Health Care Level becomes a score of 3 or higher, a Registered Nurse must complete a Clinical Review of the HRST as per the standard process with this national tool.
 (Note: The Registered Nurse must complete training and be certified as a HRST Reviewer in order to maintain the validity and reliability of the tool.)
 The HRST contains a comments section where the CCS (the HRST Rater) can give reasons for why a score was selected.
 This will allow the certified Nurse "HRST Reviewer", to evaluate the appropriateness of the score.
 The Nurse (HRST Reviewer) performs interviews and record reviews to validate each HRST rating and score computation.
 All clarifying information about a rating area entered by the Nurse (HRST Reviewer) is written in the "Comments" section for the appropriate item.
 The Nurse (HRST Reviewer) also reviews and revises as necessary, the Evaluation/Service and Training Recommendations.
-Therefore, to maintain validity and reliability of the tool, it is necessary that the Nurse, who will be reviewing the HRST, be trained and certified.

-In addition to medical concerns, the participant, family and other team members can identify other areas of risk using the Charting the LifeCourse framework Through the use of the supporting families' tools_such as the Integrated Support Star, Life Trajectory, Exploring Life Possibilities, Integrated Long- Term Services and Supports - Needs Template and Before and After Integrated Supports, individuals and families will also assess other areas of risk for the individual in addition to medical concerns.
+In addition to medical concerns, the participant, family, and other team members can identify other areas of risk using the 'Charting the LifeCourse' framework, such as the Integrated Support Star, Life Trajectory, Exploring Life Possibilities, Integrated Long-Term Services and Supports - Needs Template and Before and After Integrated Supports.